Orthogonal-Research-Lab/Periodicity-in-the-Embryo/Abstract.md

 <p align="center">
   <img width="505" height="302" src="https://github.com/Orthogonal-Research-Lab/Periodicity-in-the-Embryo/blob/master/Graphs/Zebrafish-first-206-minutes/interval-size.png"><BR>
-Interval size of peaks for first 206 minutes of Zebrafish embryogenesis (roughly corresponding to the cleavage stage).
+Interval size of peaks for first 206 minutes of Zebrafish embryogenesis (roughly corresponding to the zygote and cleavage stages).
 Click to enlarge.
 </p>

 Considering the cell divisions for the first period of Zebrafish embryogenesis, we conduct an interval analysis for each oscillation of the data.
-For time points corresponding to the cleavage stage of embryogenesis [12], Tthis yields three interval groups: the greatest number of oscillations occurs at a period of 2-5 minutes, while a smaller number of oscillations occur with periods from 16-19.
+For time points corresponding to the zygote and cleavage stages of embryogenesis [12], this yields three interval groups: the greatest number of oscillations occurs at a period of 2-5 minutes, while a smaller number of oscillations occur with periods from 16-19.
 There is also a longer 22 minute interval between oscillations.

 ### References: